mediafellows/mediafellows.github.io/collections/_features/02_streaming.md

 image: /assets/img/features/streaming.jpg
 header_image: "/assets/img/bg/features.jpg"

+text: "Your content sales can showcase video online, anywhere – without having to worry about leaks, piracy or embargoed content.
-text: "Our state-of-the-art video streaming engine adapts to the user's bandwidth for a seamless viewing experience.
-And even when dealing with sensitive pre-release material, you can rest assured that your videos are fully secured.
-All streaming video is delivered via HLS with AES encryption by default, while additional security measures can optionally be added."
+Our state-of-the-art engine provides industry-verified video security.
+Even when dealing with sensitive pre-release material, you can rest assured that your videos are fully secured.
+All streaming video is delivered via HLS with AES encryption and authentication-based stream access by default, while additional security measures can optionally be added."

 subtitle_1: Additional security measures
-subimage_1: /assets/img/features/details/streaming-video.png
+subimage_1: /assets/img/features/details/watermark.jpg
-subtext_1: "Our standard client-facing platform comes with all the features you need to showcase your catalogue, offer personal screening links, provide post-sales asset downloads, and much more.
-Just provide us with some details and specifications (logo, colours, email texts, etc.) and we'll get your bespoke version up and running swiftly.
-Need customization beyond the scope of our key configuration options?
-No problem, the design is flexible enough to add, change or remove elements.
-CMS functionality is available to easily manage presentational elements such as sliders, contact pages, news and much more."

-subtitle_2: Shared screening links
+subtext_1: "Optional additional features for sensitive content, like visible watermarking and DRM, give you multiple safety nets.
+Streaming is delivered via a global content delivery network which provides optimal content quality and no latency across the globe.
+We have multi-bitrate streaming, so even users with poor internet connection or bandwidth can stream content continuously."

+subtitle_2: Two-factor authentication
-subimage_2: /assets/img/features/details/security-screening_link.png
+subimage_2: /assets/img/features/details/2fa-spc.png
-subtext_2: "Targeted screening links can be sent to anyone, whether they're already a user of your client platform or not.
-Trigger a screening recommendation from a single title immediately or compile a package first, then simply define the recipient(s) and key validity parameters such as an expiry date, login/registration requirement and, optionally, the maximum number of views.
-Each recipient will get their own private screening link accessible immediately through the email, or at any time in their logged-in client dashboard."
+subtext_2: "In an era where targeted phishing scams are causing multi-billion dollar losses in the digital world, the inclusion of additional security measures like two-factor authentication (2FA) is becoming increasingly necessary — and may even be non-negotiable for your company.
+We offer 2FA options via email code or integration with industry-leading authenticator apps such as Google Authenticator and NordPass.
+To ensure a seamless workflow, MediaStore provides admins with the option to enable a 'trust this browser' setting, temporarily disabling 2FA for a predetermined amount of time."

+example_text: Take a look at our projects showcasing our secure video screening features
+example_link: projects#rx-online

 ---